 After dark you'll find fine dining and easygoing eateries aplenty, and music pouring from the doorways of bars as freely as the drinks flowing inside (and outside—plastic "go cups" for your cocktails are standard at the exit of every bar and club, and consuming alcohol on public streets is legal in New Orleans).
 On any ordinary evening a stroll through the French Quarter is a moving concert.
 Strains of traditional jazz, blues, classic rock 'n' roll, and electronic dance beats all flow from the various bars and nightclubs, while street musicians add their unique sounds to the mix.

 For all its evening-time adult entertainment, the French Quarter by day is quite kid-friendly.
-Children adore eating beignets; watching ships ply the Mississippi; walking through the Caribbean tunnel fish tank at the Aquarium of the Americas; munching crunchy treats made out of bugs at the Audubon Insectarium; and savoring the same delicious po'boy sandwiches and fried seafood that their parents enjoy.
+Children adore eating beignets; watching ships ply the Mississippi; walking through the tunnel-shape Caribbean fish tank at the Aquarium of the Americas; munching crunchy treats made out of bugs at the Audubon Insectarium; and savoring the same delicious po'boy sandwiches and fried seafood that their parents enjoy.